xnderLAN/Xender/index.md

 It is important to know that a UDP scan is not able to detect the presence of a firewall or of a filtering system between the scanning machine and the scanned target, which can distort the results obtained

+Netcat, and not to send to search only listening data services Most known services such as mail, FTP or SSH work on scanned ports 1-1024